 Level 2, 100 Barangaroo Avenue, Barangaroo; 02 8322 2075

 Image: Ryan Linnegar

 The latest addition to the Lotus Dining Group, Madame Shanghai – situated on the edge of the city overlooking Hyde Park – isn’t just another sizable Chinese diner.
 Striking velvet curtains, Oriental-inspired patterned carpet and Chinoiserie create a captivating ambience.
 With a focus on street food, the menu is a mash-up of Asian flavours, such as tempura jasmine smoked fish with Chinese five spice; and sticky pork hock with tamarind.
-Cocktail artist Kate McGraw has put a refreshing twist on classics; standouts include the Great Imperial with lemongrass vermouth, spiced lychee and rose, as well as the Poets and Artists with buttered cognac, mustard seed and liquorice root.
+Cocktail artist Kate McGraw has put a refreshing twist on classics and the standouts include the Great Imperial with lemongrass vermouth, spiced lychee and rose, and the Poets and Artists with buttered cognac, mustard seed and liquorice root.
 From Thursday to Sunday there’s a brunch-time menu of yum cha favourites (scallop and snow-pea dumpling, mushroom spring rolls and xiao long bao).

 18 College Street, Darlinghurst; (02) 8318 8618